edesacee/dynamic-hero-block/readme.txt

 The purpose of this block is to be able to create a single template for posts/pages, with a hero banner that changes based on the post/page being displayed.

-Also work on term(category, tac, etc) pages and archive pages.
+Also work on term(category, tag, etc) pages and archive pages.

 Elements: